JrVerbiest/Udacity-Projects/README.md

 #### [🔗 Create an Image Classifier](https://github.com/JrVerbiest/Udacity_AI_Programming_with_Python_Nanodegree)

 In this project, an image classification application is implemented using a deep learning model on a dataset of images, and the trained model is used to classify new images.
 First, develop code in a Jupyter Notebook using PyTorch.
-Second, convert it into a Python application that you will run from the command line of your system.
+Second, convert it into a Python application that you will run from your system's command line.

 ## Projects